LEAVE A LEGACY OF CONSERVATION

 LET US KNOW

 If you have already included the Land Trust in your estate plans, you are invited to become a member of the Land Trust Legacy Society.
 Membership in the Legacy Society allows us to honor you now for your thoughtful future gift.
-Please call Carrie Mullen, Development Director, at (805)966-4520.
+Please call Hilary Doubleday, Donor Engagement Manager, at (805) 966-4520.